 - Immediate termination of the investment manager.
-Any investment manager termination will follow the guidelines set forth in Section X of the SURS Investment Policy, entitled, "Investment Manager Termination Guidelines." - Initiate a plan for replacement of the investment manager. - Reduce allocation of funds to the investment manager by an amount to be determined by the Board with the recommendation of Staff and the Consultant. - Conduct an interview with the investment manager to determine whether investment performance is explainable or if an upward trend in relative performance has developed.
+Any investment manager termination will follow the guidelines set forth in Section X of the SURS Investment Policy, entitled, "Investment Manager Termination Guidelines." - Initiation of a plan for replacement of the investment manager. - Reduction in allocation of funds to the investment manager by an amount to be determined by the Board with the recommendation of Staff and the Consultant. - An interview with the investment manager to determine whether investment performance is explainable or if an upward trend in relative performance has developed.